-Voting for the RYA and Yachts & Yachting Club of the Year Awards close on Monday 24th January 2022 so if you haven’t already done so, please do take a look at what makes our regional finalist stand out and help Teesdale Sailing & Watersports Club bring home the trophy to the North East.
-Find out more about Teesdale SWC here and remember to cast your vote!
+Voting for the RYA and Yachts & Yachting Club of the Year Awards closes on Monday 24th January 2022 so if you haven’t already done so, please do take a look at what makes our regional finalist Chelmarsh SC special here and cast your vote to help us bring home the trophy to the Midlands and put our fantastic region in the spotlight!

 Wishing you all a great start to 2022!